S&P ends at new record on strong services sector growth data

 Among the day's biggest gainers were U.S. solar companies after the United States slapped new import duties on solar panels and other related products from China in a preliminary determination.
 First Solar (FSLR.O) rose 3.9 percent to $65.39.

-In company news, Protective Life surged 18.1 percent to $69.36 in heavy trading after Japan's Dai-ichi Life Insurance Co agreed to buy the company for $5.7 billion.
+In company news, Protective Life PL.N surged 18.1 percent to $69.36 in heavy trading after Japan's Dai-ichi Life Insurance Co (8750.T) agreed to buy the company for $5.7 billion.

 Trading volume was light at around 5 billion shares on U.S. exchanges, below last month's average of 5.75 billion, according to data from BATS Global Markets.